Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 --

-- **Classes**, and the objects instantiated from them, can inherit properties and methods from ancestor classes (we have not discussed this yet).
+- **Classes**, and the objects instantiated from them, can inherit properties and methods from ancestor classes.

---

-- **Classes**, and the objects instantiated from them, can inherit properties and methods from ancestor interfaces (we have not discussed this yet).
+- **Classes**, and the objects instantiated from them, can inherit properties and methods from ancestor interfaces.

 ---